New York Life | August 8, 2020

 If you have some spare time—particularly if you find yourself temporarily unemployed or working fewer hours—consider investing in education and re-training to improve your earning potential.
 Take time to research and consider future employment trends, then consider how best to adapt your skillset to improve your employability and chances of progression.

 In the face of financial stress, it may be tempting to divert as much money as possible towards paying off your debts.
-Our own research shows that 72% of parents prioritized debt reduction well before the COVID-19 pandemic erupted.
-However, it’s important not to rush to pay off debt at the expense of saving for your future, especially as interest rates are creeping even lower and payment deferrals and other measures may be available.
+However, it’s important not to rush to pay off debt at the expense of saving for your future.
 If you have credit card debt, look up your current interest rates and figure out if it’s worth prioritizing certain debts that remain high and are adversely impacting your credit.

 Only change your long-term financial planning as is necessary.
 Continue to keep sight of your long-term goals and continue to save and invest if you can, even if it’s only small amounts.
 Certain expenses, such as gas, childcare and dining out, have actually decreased for many households during the pandemic.
 If you are fortunate enough to still be employed and are still at full salary, consider using those extra funds to boost your savings.